lawrennd/old_talks/_mlphysical/emukit-and-experimental-design.md

 layout: lecture
 title: "Emukit and Experimental Design"
 abstract: >
   We have introduced you to the sequential process by which we decide to evaluation points in a simulation through Bayesian optimization.
 In this lecture we introduce Emukit.
 Emukit is a software framework for decision programming via surrogage modelling and emulation.
 It formalizes the process of selecting a point via an acquisition function and provides a general framework for incorporating surrogate models and the acquisition function of your choice.
+We'll then show how Emukit can be used for *active* experimental design.
 author:
 - family: Lawrence
   given: Neil D.